regmckie/CS4395-NLP_Portfolio/README.md

 The test data was basically just a list of sentences in a file, separated by a newline.
 Each sentence would either be in English, French, or Italian, and we had to calculate the probabilities that the given sentence was in each language.
 After calculating the probability of all three languages for each sentence, we would output the language with the highest probability into a file.
 Finally, we'd compare our answers in that file to a solution file and output an accuracy score in the very end.

-Finally, there is also a narrative I wrote reflecting on n-grams and their usage.
+Finally, there is also a PDF narrative I wrote reflecting on n-grams and their usage.
 In the narrative I talked about how n-grams cane be used to build language models, listed a few applications that use n-grams, gave a description of how to calculate probabilities, etc.

-You can find a link to my programs [here.]
-You can also find a link to my PDF document [here.]
+You can find a link to program 1 [here](https://github.com/regmckie/CS4395-NLP_Portfolio/blob/main/Assignment5/Assignment5_program1_rdg170330.py) and program 2 [here.](https://github.com/regmckie/CS4395-NLP_Portfolio/blob/main/Assignment5/Assignment5_program2_rdg170330.py) You can also find a link to my PDF document [here.](https://github.com/regmckie/CS4395-NLP_Portfolio/blob/main/Assignment5/N-grams%20Narrative_rdg170330.pdf)

 ### Assignment 6: Finding/Building a Corpus